Earl Grey Scones are the most delicious breakfast and brunch pastry. They're irresistibly flavored with tea and drizzled with a sweet lemon glaze.

 Description

-Earl Grey Scones are the most delicious breakfast and brunch pastry.
-They're irresistibly flavored with tea and drizzled with a sweet lemon glaze.
+Earl Grey Scones are a unique twist on classic scones.
+They're flavored with Earl Grey tea and drizzled with a light lemon glaze.
+Perfect for a brunch or afternoon snack!

 Ingredients